Posted on

 “DropBox works the way you do”

-When I first came across this CTA, I felt a sense of support and relatability.
-DropBox has successfully connected with me on an emotional level with this CTA.
-That’s the feeling we all want to inject within our prospects, isn’t it?
+When we first came across this CTA, we felt a sense of support and relatability.
+DropBox has successfully connected with us on an emotional level with this CTA.
+That’s something we all want our audience to feel!

 We know that providing relevant content is a way to encourage people to subscribe to your list.
-But how do we know readers like the content?
+But how do we know readers would want to continue hearing from us?
 Can we use that knowledge to ask them to subscribe to our list?

 That’s what the University of Alberta did.
 They grew their email subscription list by 500% within a year.
 The strategy?
 Using timed popup surveys.

-I tracked the average time spent by visitors on each landing page/blog through Google Analytics.
-For a group of pages I evaluated, my average was 42 seconds.
-On digging deeper I also realized that people who found the content interesting actually spent close to 90 seconds on these pages.
+We tracked the average time spent by visitors on each landing page/blog through Google Analytics.
+For a group of pages we evaluated, our average was 42 seconds.
+On digging deeper, we also realized that people who found the content interesting actually spent close to 90 seconds on these pages.
 Others bounced sooner.
-The lesson was that anybody spending more than 35 seconds on these pages is highly likely to be interested in the content, and a very good target for a subscription popup.
+The lesson was that anybody spending more than 35 seconds on these pages is highly likely to be interested in the content and a very good target for a subscription popup.

-Instead of making it a simple opt-in popup, I created a timed popup to show up after 35 seconds on the page, and included a single question survey:
+Instead of making it a simple opt-in popup, we created a timed popup to show up after 35 seconds on the page and included a single question survey:

-When they clicked Yes, I showed the actual subscription form.
+When they clicked Yes, we showed them the subscription form.

-Contrary to my belief, this method actually increased subscription rates on these pages.
-Visitors who found content valuable were more interested in subscribing to my email list.
+Contrary to our belief, this method actually increased subscription rates on these pages.
+Visitors who found content valuable were more interested in subscribing to our email list.

-How can you try something like this?
-Remember, you don’t need advanced technology or new tools.
-Think about how you can do time-based mini-surveys on your site easily…
+If you wish to try this technique, you don’t need advanced technology or new tools.
+Think about how you can do time-based mini-surveys on your site easily.

 How valuable are your free giveaways and lead magnets?

-But hey, let me make myself clear, I’m not talking about random lead magnet techniques here.
-The internet is filled with low-quality lead magnets – downloadable resources like PDFs, eBooks, etc..
-People expect that they can just include an 8 page badly formatted ebook as a giveaway, and will get hundreds of people to sign up for their list.
+But hey, let us make ourselves clear, we are not talking about random lead magnet techniques here.
+The internet is filled with low-quality lead magnets such as downloadable resources like PDFs, eBooks and a lot more.
+People expect that they can just include an eight-page badly formatted ebook as a giveaway and will get hundreds of people to sign up for their list.
 Doesn’t happen right?

 To build a responsive email list, you will need to offer a premium giveaway.
 Think about a movie trailer.
-The movie trailer includes the best parts of the movie.
-And it raises curiosity.
+The movie trailer includes the best parts of the movie which makes the audience curious.
 That’s what you need to do with your lead magnets and giveaways.
-Include some exclusive, yet-to-be-launched, unique, and valuable stuff for free.
+Include some exclusive, yet-to-be-launched, unique and valuable stuff for free.
 Then you can instantly grab prospects’ attention.
 Everyone likes to get valuable, useful things as free gifts!

 Let’s consider one of the subscription email examples.
 Suppose you’re about to launch a new product.
 But, before that, you want to grow your email list.
 So how about an offer like this:

 You can show this as a popup or an inline box after your content.
-I’m sure you will get a lot more people to sign up to your list now!
+We are sure you will get a lot more people to sign up to your list now!
 What do you foresee?

 Is your subscription form fun enough?

 Nobody likes the same-old bland opt-in forms and CTAs.
-I have grown tired of the opt-in forms that say, “Please subscribe to our email list for the latest updates”.
-And sure, I’ve done many forms like that myself!
+We have now grown tired of the opt-in forms that say, “Please subscribe to our email list for the latest updates”.
+And sure, we have done many forms like that ourselves!

-But as a prospect, I feel the site is not putting in enough effort to convince me.
-I mean, couldn’t they be a little more creative?
+But as a prospect, we would feel the site is not putting in enough effort to convince me.
+We mean, couldn’t they be a little more creative?

-For my own list building strategy now, I try to create fun opt-in forms and CTAs.
+For our list-building strategy now, we create fun opt-in forms and CTAs.
 We can include the essence of our brand personality in these segments.
-For example, when I am reading a cold email from a hair-loss product, I expect CTAs like “Yes, I want to grow more hair” or “No, I am ready to go bald!”
+For example, when we read a cold email from a hair-loss product, we expect CTAs such as “Yes, we want to grow more hair” or “No, we are ready to go bald!”
 Such a line will crack me up for sure!

 Design your opt-in form with contextual images and fun punch lines.
 These could be instant attention seekers for the potential customers.
 And the result?
 An expanded mailing list.